Musicals101.com

 b.
 Dec.
 7, 1950 (Maryland)

 This onetime assistant to producer David Merrick created the libretti for several Off-Broadway projects before collaborating with Michael Stewart on the ill-fated Broadway musical The Grand Tour (1979).
 After working on a short lived adaptation of Elizabeth and Essex (1980), Bramble scored his first triumph by re-teaming with Stewart for Barnum (1980).
 Within months, they had an even greater success with 42nd Street (1980) -- both shows went on to enjoy long runs in New York and London.
-For the next decade, Bramble made a second career of directing 42nd Street in Europe, Australia and the US.
+For the next decade, Bramble made a second career of directing 42nd Street in Europe, Australia and the US, and co-directed the triumphant 2001 Broadway revival.
 As a solo librettist, his revised version of The Three Musketeers (1983) closed quickly, and his adaptation of Hugo's Notre Dame (1991) did not get beyond a British tryout.
-Bramble earned fresh acclaim for the triumphant New York revival of 42nd Street (2001).

 Brandram, Rosina